rexrainbow/phaser3-rex-notes/docs/docs/textedit.md

 !!! important 'Limitation of text game object'
     Don't assign *height* style property of text game object.
-    Because that text input element does not have vertically align setting, text will always align to middle/center.
+    Because that text input element does not have vertical align setting, text will always align to middle/center.

 ### Create instance